chethanuk/golem-agentic/ts-examples/README.md

 When the rust-component generator is specialised to support dynamic loading of user's JS, it should be following this change in `internal.rs`

-### Prototype SDK notes

-The SDK above is pretty much inspired from the typescript template of the golem SDK, but it is not a blund output of template SDK.
-So to debug things and have better control, I build .dts files using wasm-quickjs wrapper toolings with the wit that I need, and wrote the agent implementation in the SDK.
-Later generated the rust component using wasm-quickjs rust component generator.
-Also made some changes to the generated rust, with the assumption that user code is going to be dynamically loaded.
-Changed `internal.rs` to simply add 1 more import which is user module.

 We can discuss this with @vigoo, whether to port the whole code in this prototype SDK to the golem-cli template generated code.
 Regardless this SDK has to be npm published (along with being part of a pre-compiled wasm)